docwire/docwire/README.md

 ### For Developers: Elevate Your Capabilities

 If you've experienced the power of DocToText, brace yourself for a substantial upgrade.
-Staying ahead with C++17 and soon C++20, we integrate advanced features such as ranges and concurrency.
+Staying ahead with C++20, we integrate advanced features such as ranges and concurrency.
 DocWire SDK evolves to handle a spectrum of data processing tasks, including robust HTTP capabilities, comprehensive network APIs, and efficient web data extraction.

 We understand the need for comprehensive solutions in today's development landscape.
 DocWire SDK seamlessly integrates into C++ applications, providing solutions for text extraction, data conversion, data scraping, and data mining.